Why Funke Akindele"s appearance in "Avengers: Infinity War" is a big deal

 In the past 10 years, there have been quite a few efforts to break into the Hollywood mainstream pool by Nollywood actors.

-In 2011, Mirror.Co.Uk reported that Genevieve Nnaji was being considered to become the next Bond girl but it eventually didn't happen.
+In 2011, Mirror reported that Genevieve Nnaji was being considered to become the next Bond girl but it eventually didn't happen.

-In 2013, Omotola Jalade Ekeinde made a cameo appearance as Akon‘s date in “Hit The Floor,” a VH1 popular drama series.
+In 2013, Omotola Jalade Ekeinde made a 5-second cameo appearance as Akon‘s date in “Hit The Floor,” a VH1 drama series.

 In 2017, Genevieve Nnaji finally made her debut, starring alongside Kate Beckinsale, Damon Idris and Gugu Mmbatha-Raw in "Farming," an autobiographical story by Nigerian-British actor, Adewale Akinnuoye-Agbaje.